LL21389/plaint_testing/README.md

-# challeng 1
+# challenge 1
-Get the nth number in the fibonacci sequence given n Alternatively given a number F, print out whether it's a fibonacci number and what the closest index n in the fibonacci sequence is.
+Get the nth number in the fibonacci sequence given n.
+Alternatively given a number F, print out whether it's a fibonacci number and what the closest index n in the fibonacci sequence is.

+# challenge 2
+Write a solution to find the character that has the highest number of occurrences within a certain string, ignoring case.
+If there is more than one character with equal highest occurrences, return the character that appeared first within the string.

+For example:
+Input: "Character"
+Output: c